NeonArray/gulp-codedeploy/README.md

 #gulp-codedeploy
 This plugin is designed to be used with Amazon Code Deploy.
 It works simply by executing command line statements for you.

+You will need to have the AWS CLI installed, along with your credentials stored globally, in order for this plugin to work.

 To use, create a gulp task that calls the `deploy` function, passing your source folder and an options object containing your deployment configuration.

     gulp.task('deploy', function () {
-	    return deploy('dist', {
-	      appName: "app-name",
+        appName: "AppName",
-	      bucket: "your-bucket-name",
+        bucket: "myBucket",
+        source: 'dist',
-	      subdir: "if-any/",
+        subdir: "app-subdirectory",
-	      fileName: "file.zip"
+        fileName: "file.zip",
+        deploymentGroup: "development",
+        defaultDescription: "A description of the push",
+        deployConfig: "CodeDeployDefault.OneAtATime"
     });
-	  });

-Code Deploy deployments require a description.
-Right now I have it set up so you can pass a description when calling the gulp task, using a `--description` flag.
-It is also required to set a deployment group name, which can be passed using the `--group` flag.

-`gulp deploy --description "Misc Updates" --group development`